 1.1 Publication Type

 Religious Inquiries publishes research articles.
 This journal has constraints on the length of the manuscript.
-Normally, manuscripts should not exceed 10000 words.
+Normally, manuscripts should have a minimum of 7000 words and not exceed 10000 words.
 Manuscripts submitted to the journal should not be under consideration at the same time in another journal or any other venues of publication.
 Also, the manuscripts must be submitted in English.

 1.2 Process of Submission